postmanlabs/postman-app-support/README.md

 - Document requests inside collections.
 You can even store entire HTML notes.
 Postman uses Bootstrap so you can use it too to style your notes.
 - Download and share collections with your team of developers.

-For more details checkout the Postman wiki - https://github.com/a85/POSTMan-Chrome-Extension/wiki.

-Postman for Chrome can be downloaded from https://chrome.google.com/webstore/detail/fdmmgilgnpjigdojojpjoooidkmcomcm

-Postman for Google Chrome is licensed under the Apache Licence, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html).

 Installing the zip file
 =========================